BartWaaang/BLockchain_Transaction_Papers/README.md

 # Personal Summary
-Recoding all the personal understanding and summary while reading the conference papers about Blockchain.
+Recording all the personal understanding and summary while reading the conference papers about Blockchain.

 ## Table of Listed Conferences